nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 A plugin that provides custom page providers for custom/specialized search.

 ## Custom Page Providers

 (Well.
 As of "now", we have only one :-))

 ### "simple-vector-search" PageProvider for Vector Search

+> [!NOTE]
+> This page provider is direct copy of the Pageprovider provided with [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector).
+> (we will likely remove this Pageprovider from the aws-bedrock plugin)

 Vector search enables use cases such as semantic search and RAG.
 A [sample configuration template](./nuxeo-custom-page-providers-package/src/main/resources/install/templates/embedding-sample) is provided in this plugin.